 What obligations are imposed on qualifying organisations?

 Enhanced consumer rights

-Shadowing the expansion of data subject rights under the GDPR, the CCPA requires qualifying organisations to increase the control that consumers have over their personal information, this includes the ability to request deletion of their personal information (subject to certain exceptions) and details of what information the organisation held in the previous 12 months including:
+Shadowing the expansion of An individual who can be identified or is identifiable from data.... rights under the GDPR, the CCPA requires qualifying organisations to increase the control that consumers have over their personal information, this includes the ability to request deletion of their personal information (subject to certain exceptions) and details of what information the organisation held in the previous 12 months including: